 I walk with my head down, try to block you out ’cause I never impress you.
 I just want to feel okay again.”

-When I was growing up, I was bullied.
+When I was growing up, I did get bullied.
 Not severely, but it was a prominent part of my life.
-I was bullied by random girls, girls that were my friends, and a couple family members so this song was one of my go-to when I was feeling upset.
+I got bullied by random girls, girls that were my friends, and a couple family members.
+So, this song was one of my go-to when I was feeling upset.
 I learned at a very early age that being mean won’t ever get you anywhere and being mean as a result of people being mean to you won’t do any good.
 This song helped me understand that people that are viciously mean to you are more upset with themselves than they are with you and you just happen to be what they project those emotions on to.

 New Year’s Day